Do Hydrangeas Like Wet Soil? The Surprising Secrets of Their Water Needs Revealed!

 While hydrangeas can tolerate some level of wetness, excessive moisture can lead to serious health issues, such as root rot and various fungal diseases.
 Achieving the right balance when it comes to soil moisture is crucial for the thriving and flowering of these beautiful plants.

-Understanding Hydrangea Soil Preferences
+Understanding hydrangea Soil Preferences

 Ideal Soil Conditions